orsonteodoro/gcf2/README.md

 * Modified `sys-devel/clang` and `sys-libs/compiler-rt-sanitizers` for
 disabling assert for autoconf and Cross-DSO linking changes.
 See the [oiledmachine-overlay](http://github.com/orsonteodoro/oiledmachine-overlay).
-It also requires the removal of the hard mask for the package and the experimental USE flag.
+It also requires the removal of the hard mask for the package's experimental USE flag.

 Changes required for modded clang ebuild: